 Loans are borrowed funds that must be repaid with interest.
-You are automatically considered for federal loan funds by completing your FAFSA.
+You are automatically considered for federal direct subsidized and unsubsidized loan funds by completing your FAFSA.

 Prescott College participates exclusively in the William D. Ford Federal Direct Loan program in which borrowers obtain Federal Direct, Parent PLUS and GradPLUS loan funds directly from the US Department of Education rather than from private lenders.
 We believe that the Direct Loan program offers our students and parents a more stable, streamlined, and predictable borrowing experience.

 Federal Direct loans are the most common source of student loan funds made available to students seeking a degree or certificate.
 Federal Direct Loans must be repaid with interest.
 Federal Direct Loans offer deferments of principal payments while a student is in school and allow a six-month grace period after leaving school, before repayment begins.
 Depending on a student's need as calculated by U.S Department of Education, a Federal Direct Loan may be offered as a subsidized or unsubsidized loan, or as a combination of the two.

 Subsidized Federal Direct loans are need-based.
 With a Subsidized Federal Direct Loan the Department of Education will pay the interest while the student is in school and during the grace and deferment periods.
 The fixed interest rate for Undergraduate loans first disbursed on or after 7/1/2017 and before 7/1/2018 is 4.45%.